localstack/docs/content/en/aws/elasticsearch/index.md

 In some cases, you may not want to create a new cluster instance for each domain, for example when you are only interested in testing API interactions instead of actual Elasticsearch functionality.
-In this case, you can set `ES_MULTI_CLUSTER=0`, which will multiplex all domains to the same cluster.
+In this case, you can set `OPENSEARCH_MULTI_CLUSTER=0` (previously `ES_MULTI_CLUSTER`).
+This will multiplex all domains to the same cluster, or return the same port every time when using the `port` endpoint strategy.
-This can however lead to unexpected behavior when persisting data into Elastichsearch, or creating clusters with different versions, so we do not recommend it.
+This can however lead to unexpected behavior when persisting data into Elasticsearch, or creating clusters with different versions, so we do not recommend it.

 ### Storage Layout

-Elasticsearch will be organized in your `DATA_DIR`, or the temporary directory (e.g., `/tmp/localstack`), as follows:
+Elasticsearch will be organized in your `DATA_DIR`, or the temporary directory (e.g., `/tmp/localstack/data`), as follows:

 ```
-localstack@machine /tmp/localstack % tree -L 4
+localstack@machine /tmp/localstack/data % tree -L 4
 .
 ├── elasticsearch
 │   └── arn:aws:es:us-east-1:000000000000:domain